boltays/Document-Search-Program/README.md

 	Science/physics/heisenberg.txt (5)

    After this user enters word query and the word is retrived and printed to user.
 In this output, paths are ordered according to number of occurrences.
+This project consists of following modules:

+   * Filesystem analyzer for discovering documents in the library
+   * Library indexer
+   * Library searcher
+   * A command line utility
+   * Unit tests for each of your modules

 ## Requirements
 ---